Halloween Candy Bark

 Instructions

-2. Cover a flat round plate with cling film (this prevents sticking).
-Pour the orange-tinted chocolate onto the plate and spread it evenly with a silicone spatula.
+3. Cover a flat round plate with cling film.
+Pour the orange chocolate onto the plate and spread into an even layer with a silicone spatula.

-3. Melt a little dark chocolate and transfer it to a piping bag or syringe.
-Pipe circles and dividers across the orange base.
+4. Melt a little dark chocolate and transfer it to a piping bag or decorating syringe.

 Notes